xolox/lua-apr/NOTES.md

  4. Build the driver in the Windows SDK command prompt using the command `nmake /f apr_dbd_sqlite3.mak`

  5. To install the driver you can copy `sqlite3.dll` and `apr_dbd_sqlite3-1.dll` to Lua's installation directory

+### Building `libapreq2` on Windows

+I wasted a few hours getting `libapreq2` version 2.13 to build on Windows because of the following issues:

+ * The included makefile `libapreq2.mak` is full of syntax errors
+ * The makefile unconditionally includes the Apache module and consequently doesn't link without a full Apache build
+ * The build environment requires a specific flavor of Perl which I haven't gotten to work

+Eventually I decided to just rewrite the damned makefile and be done with it, enabling me to finally test the HTTP request parsing module on Windows (all tests passed the first time).
+I've included the [customized makefile](https://github.com/xolox/lua-apr/blob/master/etc/libapreq2.mak) in the Lua/APR git repository.